dmins06/Bank-Management-System/README.md

 ## Overview

-The **Bank Management System** is a relational database project developed to simulate the core operations of a commercial banking system.
-The project focuses on designing and implementing a well-structured database that efficiently manages banking information while ensuring data integrity, consistency, and scalability.
+The **Bank Management System** is a relational database project designed to simulate the core operations of a commercial banking system.
+The project focuses on designing, implementing, and managing a database that supports essential banking services while maintaining data integrity, consistency, and scalability.

-The system supports essential banking operations, including customer registration, employee management, branch administration, account management, financial transactions, loan processing, payment tracking, and card transaction management.
-It follows standard database design methodologies such as Entity-Relationship (ER) modeling, relational schema design, database normalization, and SQL implementation.
+The database manages key banking entities, including customers, employees, branches, bank accounts, financial transactions, loans, loan payments, payment cards, and card transactions.
+It follows standard database design methodologies such as requirement analysis, Entity-Relationship (ER) modeling, relational database design, database normalization, and SQL implementation.

-This project was developed as part of the **Database Systems** course to demonstrate the practical application of database design principles in a real-world banking scenario.
+This project was developed for the **Database Systems** course as a practical application of relational database concepts using MySQL.

 ---

 ## Features

-The system provides the following functionalities:

-- Customer management
+- Customer Management
-  - Store and maintain customer information.
-  - Manage personal details and banking relationships.

-- Employee management
+- Employee Management
-  - Manage employee records.
-  - Assign employees to bank branches.

-- Branch management
+- Branch Management
-  - Store branch information.
-  - Support multiple bank branches within the system.

-- Account management
+- Bank Account Management
-  - Create and maintain customer accounts.
-  - Support different account types.
-  - Track account balances and status.
+- Deposit, Withdrawal, Transfer, and Payment Transactions

-- Banking transactions
-  - Deposit money.
-  - Withdraw money.
-  - Transfer funds.
+- Loan Management
-  - Record complete transaction history.

-- Loan management
+- Loan Payment Tracking
-  - Register customer loans.
-  - Track loan status.
-  - Record loan repayment history.

-- Payment card management
+- Payment Card Management
-  - Manage debit, credit, and ATM cards.
-  - Track card status and expiration dates.
-  - Record card transaction history.

-- Database operations
+- Card Transaction History
-  - Execute SQL queries.
+- SQL Queries for Data Retrieval and Reporting
-  - Generate reports.
-  - Support Views, Stored Procedures, Functions, and Triggers.

 ---

-## Database Structure
+## Database Entities

-The database consists of the following main entities:
+The system consists of the following entities:

 - Branch
 - Customer